 This is ideal in situations when the beneficiary is financially irresponsible or is too young.
 The assets would be distributed gradually over time, instead of one lump sum which is why it is recommended to have a trusts lawyer to simplify this process.

-Difficulties arise from joint wills that can cause legal complications.
+Difficulties can happen with joint wills and cause legal complications.
 For example, if one spouse decides they want to change an aspect of the will, they cannot do so unless they have the consent of the other spouse.

 A mutual will, also known as a reciprocal or mirror will, is an alternative for a joint will.
-In this case, there are two separate wills that are close mirrors of each other.
-As a joint will does, they still allow couples and spouses to leave all their assets and property to each other, but since each spouse wrote their own will, they can still change them without consent from the spouse.
-They are also free to change it as needed after the first spouse dies, which you are unable to do in the case of a joint will.
+In this case, there are two separate wills that are similar to each other and, just like a joint will, they allow couples and spouses to leave their assets and property to each other.
+They also can make changes at any time without consent from their spouse, and can change it as needed after the first spouse dies.
+This is something you are unable to do in the case of a joint will.

 A holographic will, or a handwritten will, is only accepted in a few states, Nevada being one of them.
 One of these wills must be written in your own handwriting and it doesn’t have to be witnessed.